List of organisations designated as terrorist by the European Union: Autonomous list

-It is important to note that sanctions are only applicable to EU-external groups regardless of designation.
-For example, 47 groups are listed as terrorist organizations in the EU but sanctions are only applied to 27 of these.
-Member States do have an obligation to assist each other in preventing and combating terrorist acts but this is the only action that follows from the designation of an EU-internal organization.
+Sanctions are only applicable to EU-external groups regardless of designation.
+For example, 47 groups are listed as terrorist organisations in the EU but sanctions are only applied to 27 of these.
+Member States do have an obligation to assist each other in preventing and combating terrorist acts but this is the only action that follows from the designation of an EU-internal organisation.